nanderv/SS/README.md

  1. If you have protected pointers to BDDs (with `sylvan_protect`) make sure to unprotect (with `sylvan_unprotect`) those before closing the variable scope.
 The pointers will become invalid after the scope is closed!
- 1. The default LACE deque size may be to small, even for smaller Petri nets.
+ 1. The default LACE deque size may be too small, even for smaller Petri nets.
     If you get unexpected segfaults, try increasing the deque size, e.g.
     `lace_init(n_workers, 40960000)`.
 I suggest changing this value anyway.
  1. The easiest way to declare a set of BDD variables is using functions like